Farm Jobs South Australia

 Pinnaroo

-Despite South Australia being the driest of the states, the Murray River does enter from the east, providing a number of farms for backpackers.
+Despite South Australia being the driest of the states, the Murray River does enter from the east, providing several farms for backpackers.
 Pinnaroo is often the location of choice.
 Peak season is between November and March, with the most common crops being apples, cherries, citrus, grapes, pears, stone Fruit, and vegetables.

 Once you have some idea of where you would like to call home for the next few months, your next task will be finding a farm to employ you.
 This can be a daunting task but also one that can be done while doing something you love, scrolling down Facebook!
 South Australia has a host of great backpacker groups that employers post jobs on, or you can post your own advert that highlights yourself and your availability.
 Some of the best Facebook groups in South Australia for finding agricultural work are: